Fly-killing device: History

-However, the origin of the name "flyswatter" does not come from its inventors.
-In the summer of 1905, Kansas was plagued by an overabundance of flies, which as well as causing annoyance, aided in the spread of communicable disease.
-Dr. Samuel Crumbine, a member of the Kansas board of health, wanted to raise public awareness of the threat of flies.
+The origin of the name "flyswatter" comes from Dr. Samuel Crumbine, a member of the Kansas board of health, who wanted to raise public awareness of the health issues caused by flies.
 He was inspired by a chant at a local Topeka softball game: "swat the ball".
 In a health bulletin published soon afterwards, he exhorted Kansans to "swat the fly".
-In response, a schoolteacher named Frank H. Rose created the "fly bat", a device consisting of a yardstick attached to a piece of screen.
-Crumbine had named the device now commonly known as the flyswatter.
+In response, a schoolteacher named Frank H. Rose created the "fly bat", a device consisting of a yardstick attached to a piece of screen, which Crumbine named "the flyswatter".

 Fly gun

 The fly gun (or flygun), a derivative of the flyswatter, uses a spring-loaded plastic projectile to mechanically "swat" flies.
 Mounted on the projectile is a perforated circular disk, which, according to advertising copy, "won't splat the fly".
 Several similar products are sold, mostly as toys or novelty items, although some maintain their use as traditional fly swatters.

 Another gun-like design consists of a pair of mesh sheets spring loaded to "clap" together when a trigger is pulled, squashing the fly between them.
 In contrast to the traditional flyswatter, such a design can only be used on an insect in mid-air.